rossclurman/extensions/README.md

 detailed documentation on usage or you can click [here](#learn-lua) for Lua tutorials.

-In addition to the Lua standard library, Infocyte exposes the full capabilities of its' agent and endpoint collector ("Survey") that make interacting with host operating systems more powerful and convenient.
+In addition to the Lua standard library, Infocyte exposes capabilities of its' agent and endpoint collector ("Survey") that make interacting with host operating systems more powerful and convenient.
 This extended language is the real engine that powers the extension system.
 With these enhancements, extension